 Barbara is a writer, editor, consultant and speaker on diversity, equity and inclusion, and intercultural communication.
-She is editor-in-chief of DiversityCentral.com and the Cultural Diversity at Work Archive, an online database of articles, tools, and resources.
-She co-founded Cultural Diversity at Work 30 plus years ago, one of the first international publications on workforce diversity.
-She is the author of more than one hundred articles, and recently co-edited the research-based book, with Bernardo Ferdman, Diversity at Work: The Practice of Inclusion (Jossey-Bass/Wiley, 2014) (practiceofinclusion.com).
-The Practice of Inclusion is a volume in the Professional Practice Series of the Society for Industrial and Organizational Psychology.
+She is editor-in-chief of DiversityCentral.com and the Cultural Diversity at Work Archive, an online database of articles, tools and resources.
+She co-founded Cultural Diversity at Work 30+ years ago, one of the first international publications on workforce diversity.
+She is the author of more than one hundred articles, and recently co-edited the research-based book, with Bernardo Ferdman, Diversity at Work: The Practice of Inclusion (Jossey-Bass/Wiley, 2014) (https://practiceofinclusion.com/).
+The Practice of Inclusion is a volume in the Professional Practice Series of the Society for Industrial ad Organizational Psychology.

 Barbara serves as vice-president of The GilDeane Group, Inc., a Hispanic and woman-owned publishing and consulting firm with specialty areas in diversity, equity and inclusion; intercultural effectiveness, Mexican American culture and identity; and Latinos in the prison system.
 The GilDeane Group developed a highly successful training program for foreign service officers and diplomats on Intercultural Communication and Negotiations for Mexico and Latin America.

 Barbara offers the Diversity Learning Series model (DLS) as a limited-term licensing opportunity for other cities and metropolitan regions.
+She is an Expert Panelist for the Global Diversity & Inclusion Benchmarks, standards for organizational initiatives.
 She was formerly a member of The Diversity Collegium, a think tank for diversity professionals.
-She holds a Master’s degree in interpersonal and intercultural communication from the University of Washington and a bachelor’s degree, cum laude, in organizational communication from The Ohio State University.
-She is a board member for Bailadores de Bronce, an almost 50-year old not-forprofit organization training youth and young adults in Mexican folkloric dance and music.
+She holds a master’s degree in interpersonal and intercultural communication from the University of Washington and a bachelor’s degree, cum laude, in organizational communication from The Ohio State University.
+She is a board member for Bailadores de Bronce, an almost 50-year old not-for-profit organization training youth and young adults in Mexican folkloric dance and music.
 She lives in Seattle, Washington, USA with her spouse, Carlos Gil, along with their extended family.